Regent Park: Demographics

 Regent Park has long been recognized as one of the lower-income neighbourhoods in the downtown Toronto area.
-There is a higher representation of visible minorities, refugees, immigrants and Aboriginal people in the neighbourhood compared to neighboring areas.
+There is a higher representation of visible minorities, refugees, immigrants and Indigenous people in the neighbourhood compared to neighboring areas.
 It experiences a higher rate of violence, crime, drug abuse and social ills compared to many other Toronto communities.
 Regent Park has a reputation for poverty in Toronto.
 In 2016, median income in part of Regent Park was $42,369, an increase from $22,268 in 2011.
 The neighbourhood's Census Tract (5350030.00) has experienced a significant shift in income structure between the 2006 Census, and 2011 National Household Survey.
 In the 2006 Census, 61.1% of residents earned less than $20,000 annually.
 However, by 2011, such low-income residents only constituted 40.4% of residents.
 By 2016, that number dropped further to 35.2% of residents.
 The number of those earning more than $60,000 has tripled from in those years, representing 25.6% of the population in 2011.
 Although a significant portion of residents making less than $20,000, since revitalization, the neighbourhood has become home to a growing number of high-earning residents.
 This can be explained by a number of potential causes.
-Either the historical residents have experienced increasing incomes, low-income residents can no longer afford housing in the neighbourhood and are experiencing displacement, or (most likely) owing to the nearly doubling in total residential units in the neighbourhood, the proportion of low-income residents has drecreased as a function of the overall increase in residents.
+Either the historical residents have experienced increasing incomes, low-income residents can no longer afford housing in the neighbourhood and are experiencing displacement, or (most likely) owing to the nearly doubling in total residential units in the neighbourhood, the proportion of low-income residents has decreased as a function of the overall increase in residents.
 The neighbourhood in 2016 was 28% European, 25.7% South Asian, 13.6% Black, 12.5% Chinese and 3.7% Southeast Asian.
 The poverty rate has dropped to 44.4% in 2016 from a high of 73% in 1996.